stealjs/steal-tools/README.md

-StealTools is a collection of command-line utilities that make building, packaging, and sharing ES6, CommonJS, AMD, and [Steal](https://github.com/bitovi/steal) applications easy.
+steal-tools is a collection of command-line utilities that make building, packaging, and sharing ES6, CommonJS, AMD, and [Steal](https://github.com/bitovi/steal) applications easy.

 ## Use

-Currently, StealTools depends
+Currently, steal-tools depends
 on [StealJS](https://github.com/bitovi/steal).
 Before doing a build, make sure StealJS loads your app successfully in the browser.

 ### Hello World

-If you followed [StealJS's Hello World Example](https://github.com/bitovi/steal), the following will walk you through setting up StealTools to build that app.
+If you followed [StealJS's Hello World Example](https://github.com/bitovi/steal), the following will walk you through setting up steal-tools to build that app.
 That app has a structure that looks like:

     ROOT/